Signs of Child Abuse

 - Has fading bruises or other marks noticeable after an absence from school

-- Seems frightened of the parents and protests or cries when it is time to go home
+- Seems frightened of their parent or caregiver and protests or cries when it is time to go home from a playdate, from school or another outside activity

 - Abuses animals or pets.